Special Academic Opportunities

 Internships.
 In the College, these off-campus learning experiences require that arrangements for academic credit be made by the end of the third week of the semester.
 A maximum of eight hours of credit for Rochester-area internships may count toward the degree.
 Students who obtain approval from the Internship Committee for work outside the Rochester area may receive as much as a full semester’s credit toward their degree.
 Admission to some programs is highly selective.
-Questions should be addressed to the College Center for Academic Support in 312 Lattimore Hall.
+Questions should be addressed to the College Center for Advising Services in 312 Lattimore Hall.

 The Hajim School of Engineering and Applied Sciences cooperates with private industry to provide several internships to selected undergraduates.
 Interns are paid for their work experience and thus do not receive academic credit.
 However, written evaluations of the work experience, both by the student and the employer, in some cases, do become part of the intern’s academic record.
 Students receive information concerning these opportunities as they become available.

 Quest Courses.
 These courses, meant primarily for students in their first two years, are shaped by the practices of faculty learning.
 They embody a research-based pedagogy, and exemplify research as a way of learning.
 Quest courses can be library-, data-, or laboratory-intensive, and emphasize the skills that benefit the process of investigation.
 Freshmen, who have priority, are given the opportunity to register for fall courses during Orientation.